 Capsules and tablets are compact, relatively stable, and efficient to ship.
 Gummies are heavier, more sensitive to moisture and heat, and typically require more steps to produce and protect.
 Those differences show up in cost—even if the front label makes two products look interchangeable.

-• Moisture sensitivity can affect texture and handling over time if water activity isn’t controlled.
+- Moisture sensitivity can mess with texture and handling if water activity isn’t controlled.

-• Heat sensitivity can create sticking, clumping, or deformation risks during shipping and storage.
+- Heat sensitivity creates sticking, clumping, or deformation risks during shipping and storage.

 The best price metric most shoppers never use: cost per serving gram

-“Price per gummy” is a trap because gummies are inherently mass-based products.
+“Price per gummy” is a trap.
+Gummies are mass-based products.
 Two brands can both say “2 gummies daily,” yet one serving might weigh twice as much as the other.
-That’s a major difference in what you’re actually buying and what it costs to manufacture.
+That’s a huge difference in what you’re buying and what it costs to make.

 Instead, use cost per serving gram.
-You can calculate it from information commonly shown on product listings: net weight (grams), gummy count, and serving size.
+You can calculate it from info commonly shown on product listings: net weight (grams), gummy count, and serving size.

 How to calculate it in under a minute

-This won’t tell you everything, but it quickly reveals when two “same count” products are not even in the same weight class.
+This won’t tell you everything, but it quickly reveals when two “same count” products aren’t even in the same weight class.

 The hidden variable in every gummy: payload vs. base